firedrakeproject/firedrake/docs/source/external_operator.rst

 .. math::

   N(u, f) = u - f

+This simple example will help us illustrate how the external operator interface can be used.
+However, in practice, building an external operator for the above operation would not be judicious as this operation can already be readily implemented using Firedrake's built-in functionality.

 `N` takes in two operands `f, u \in V` and one argument `v^{*} \in V^{*}`.
 When assembled, this external operator returns a :class:`~.Function` in `V` since the linear form `N` can also